zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-plus/bulk-merge.md

 ---
 PermaID: 1000200
-Name: Bulk Merge in Dapper Plus
+Title: Dapper Plus Bulk Merge - Learn how to upsert multiple rows
+MetaDescription: Unlock the power of Dapper Plus with the BulkMerge method to insert or update multiple rows from a table.
+Learn how to use the simplest and fastest way to upsert rows from a database table without writing any SQL.
 LastMod: 2023-02-26
 ---

-# Dapper Plus - Bulk Merge
+# Dapper Plus Bulk Merge: Discover how to upsert multiple rows

 ## Description